The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Low camera quality

 Considering the affordable price tag, it’s understandable that the TCL Classic doesn’t have many health and safety features.
 It’s easy to use, compatible with most hearing aids, and makes it easy to set alarms and personal reminders.
-However, these features pale in comparison to what you get with the Jitterbug Flip2 or Smart4 with Lively’s Premium plan.
+Those features, however, pale in comparison to what you get with the Jitterbug Flip2 or Smart4 with Lively’s Premium plan.
 I would have liked a button to immediately see emergency contacts, or even a voice assistant.
-But, given the low price point, I can’t complain too much about this phone’s lack of features.
+But, given the low price point, I can’t complain too much about the phone’s lack of features.

 Battery Life